renaissance-honcho/renaissance-honcho.github.io/_posts/2024-05-27-and-then-well-be-okay-genderneutral.md

 ---
-title: "and then we'll be okay (gender-neutral)"
+title: "and then we'll be okay (edited)"
 excerpt_separator: <!--more-->
 categories:
   - writing